 - Duxbury Braille Translator version (dxp zip 30kb)

-Since the publication of the DBT Producers Manual, Duxbury have release DBT 12.1 and 12.2.
+Since the publication of the DBT Producers Manual, Duxbury have released DBT 12.1 and 12.2 is now in beta testing.
 Please note the following changes to the software and recommendations for its use in Australia.

 The Australian formatting template created and recommended by ABA for use throughout Australia comes with DBT and is now known as “English (UEB) – Australian Formatting”.